hernantz/blog/content/just-files.md

 We need a virtualenv but for system packages.
 Otherwise python, rust, javascript, etc re-implement the wheel over and over.

 Documentation should teach, not tell.
-Reprocible builds come at the cost of more disk space, you need a lib which works fine with versions v0.[1-3], the user already installed v0.2 but you specified v0.1 in your dependencies, the user will get both copies installed (v0.1 and v0.2), even though only one was enough.
+Reproducible builds come at the cost of more disk space, you need a lib which works fine with versions v0.[1-3], the user already installed v0.2 but you specified v0.1 in your dependencies, the user will get both copies installed (v0.1 and v0.2), even though only one was enough.

 Qué pasa en Nix con paquetes que cambian de acuerdo a la arquitectura o SO -> Son packetes distintos.
 Cómo se hace configuración, man pages, etc en Nix, symlinks igual que con binarios?